 Fellow ruggers website Rugby4Cast took a look at the pre-World Cup form guide earlier in the month, by analysing the win rates of the Rugby World Cup winning teams in the years leading up to those wins.
 Then they looked at the same metric for the top rugby nations across the last 3 years to see if that helps to figure out who will win the 2019 Rugby World Cup in Japan.

 Scotland’s graph looked about as reasonable as you’d expect (vaguely upwards after 2015), to which your correspondent scoffed and said – yeah but what about the noughties?
 Could we learn anything about the current team by looking at the past?

-Armed with some figures from ESPN Scrum and a spreadsheet, here is our own graph of win rates for the Scotland national side throughout the Rugby World Cup era, since 1987.
+Armed with some figures from ESPN Scrum and a spreadsheet, here is our own graph of the Scotland rugby team win rate throughout the Rugby World Cup era, since 1987.
 It encompasses some of our glory years (1990, 1999), the advent of professionalism (and Nelson Mandela) in 1995 and plenty of dross before the current purple patch.

 Just as well winning isn’t everything, eh?

 You can click to see a larger version (opens in new tab).
 Orange markers indicate Rugby World Cup years and coaches initials are in the year they took charge.This link should get you to the data with the query pre-defined if you want a closer look.

 What is initially the most striking is how wildly inconsistent Scotland were at the dawn of the professional era, going from years where they won a lot, to hardly at all.
 1994 was the nadir, with a Win/Loss/Draw record of 0/6/1 (7%= 1/2 a win).
 Yet the next year was one of the best.